EV Review: 2018 Mitsubishi Outlander PHEV

 The 2018 Mitsubishi Outlander PHEV is a long time coming.
 First introduced in 2012 at the Paris Motor Show, it became the first plug-in hybrid crossover in foreign markets in January 2013.
 Nearly five years later, it has arrived in North America.
 The question is whether the plug-in hybrid technology is up to current standards, which change quite quickly.
-And if it is up to the task, are the 2018 Outlander PHEV’s equipment and features attractive, or are they mundane and dated like the rest of the Mitsubishi lineup?

 It isn’t Mitsubishi’s first crack at an electrified vehicle.
 Thankfully, they chose to use a popular design, unlike the i-MiEV.
 The Outlander body is almost unchanged for the Outlander PHEV model except for a few small things.
 It has classy chrome trim that looks thoughtfully placed, a gloss black lower grille, and a deliberate, intentional SUV shape that allows for great cargo and passenger volume inside.